Applying to the MAS-IA Program

 Applicants may either submit official academic transcript(s) by mail in an unopened envelope sealed by the university's registrar or upload copies of transcripts in the online application system.

 The fee to apply is $90 for U.S. applicants and $110 for international applicants.
 The fee is non-refundable and payable by major credit card.
 Fee waivers are available for U.S. citizens and permanent residents with certain income levels.
-More information is available through the Office of Graduate Studies.
+More information is available through the Graduate Division.

 Mailing Supplemental Materials